cookiengineer/cookie.engineer/README.md

 You can visit my portfolio at [https://cookie.engineer](https://cookie.engineer).

 This website is how I think every website should be.
 Printable, shareable, interactive, fun to use and semantically correct.

 To be honest, take it or leave it.
 This is my website and I like it.
 I think I did a great job at building it.

 ## Features

+- [x] Static Website
+- [x] Offline-ready Go Toolchain
 - [x] Semantic HTML, CSS and JS
 - [x] Works with deactivated JS
+- [x] CommonMark Web Log
 - [x] Dynamic Avatar Interaction
 - [x] Awesome Sound Recordings
+- [x] Awesome Cookie Shooter Game
 - [x] Interactive Search
+- [x] Encrypted CVs for enhanced privacy
 - [x] Copy/Paste as CommonMark via CSS
 - [x] Print Stylesheets